 Sequential methods to approximate p-values have been studied in the literature.
 Early works provided ad hoc attempts to reduce the computational effort without focusing on a specific error criterion \citep{BesagClifford1991,Silva2009}.

-Further developments aimed at a uniform bound on the resampling risk for a single threshold \citep{DavidsonMacKinnon2000,AndrewsBuchinsky2000,AndrewsBuchinsky2001,Gandy2009}. \cite{Gandy2009} shows that such a uniform bound necessarily results in an infinte running time.
+Further developments aimed at a uniform bound on the resampling risk for a single threshold \citep{DavidsonMacKinnon2000,AndrewsBuchinsky2000,AndrewsBuchinsky2001,Gandy2009}. \cite{Gandy2009} shows that such a uniform bound necessarily results in an infinite runtime.

 There are also approaches that aim to bound an integrated resampling risk for a single threshold \citep{FayFollmann2002,Kim2010,SilvaAssuncao2013}.
-Such an error criterion is weaker that a uniform bound on the resampling risk and can be achieved with finite effort.
+Such an error criterion is weaker than a uniform bound on the resampling risk and can be achieved with finite effort.

-In this article, we present algorithms that work with multiple thresholds, aim for uniform bounds on the error and, under conditions, have finite running time.
+In this article, we present algorithms that work with multiple thresholds, aim for uniform bounds on the resampling risk and, under conditions, have a finite runtime.
 We first generalize testing thresholds to a finite set of user-specified intervals (called ``p-value buckets'') which cover $[0,1]$ and which can be overlapping.
 Our algorithms return one of those p-value buckets which is guaranteed to contain the unknown (true) $p$ up to a uniformly bounded error.